ryanoasis/vim-devicons/readme.md

 * _NOTE:_ if you don't have a vim font set and are not running gvim you will need to set the terminal font.

+* _NOTE:_ for NERDTree support, you must configure vim to load NERDTree _before_ vim-webdevicons loads.

 ## Font Configuration

 * The _ONLY_ configuration needed should be setting the font vim uses to a